My first and longest read of 2025.

 I bought a kindle in June and started reading.
 Daily commutes helped get into the habit.
 First book I picked up was India after Gandhi by Ramchandra Guha.

-Starting with this huge 900+ pages book while getting into a reading habit after couple years seems like a bad idea.
+Starting with this huge 900+ pages book while getting into a reading habit after few years seems like a bad idea.
 But this book had been on the top of my TBR list for so long.
 And especially with all that is happening in the country today, I just had to read this.

 One big lament I had with my school history curriculum is that - like cliche Indian movies it climaxed at Independence, switfly glanced over the formation of constitution saying: and they lived happily ever after...